You may want to save this one until you have time, as it is 1,800 words!

 Mass MTB events like the Mont, that used to have thousands of entries and lots of sponsors, have fallen by the wayside.
 No one would have predicted that 15 years ago.
 Competitive but non-road-racing cycling has been one of the sources for a new community of people that have put minimalist overnight camping and X-country MTB racing together.
 Longer courses (Hunt 1,000, TA – Tour Aotearoa, etc) can now be done.
 Whereas there is often a sense of doing a bikepacking trip as fast and hard as possible, this was not never a feature of bike touring.
 Thus, another source of that initial bikepacking terminology encounter has been the marketing of mass participation, multi-day bike packing events.

 Much visited gear-review websites like cyclingabout.com, that for years have presented “bike touring”, have also been presenting bikepacking.
 There is a whole lot of new gear for them to talk about.
 Increased references to bikepacking on the internet have helped make this the term that has initially linked new people to the notion of travel on a bike.

-In Australia, NZ and the US, bikepacking is becoming the term likely to be first heard, with its attendant visual imagery of a bike with luggage attached to the frame rather than a rear rack.
+In Australia, NZ and the US, bikepacking is becoming the term likely to be first heard, with its attendant visual imagery of a bike with luggage attached to the frame and around the front rather than on a rear rack.